StevenMayher/432-2022/classes/class07/README.md

 2. [Lab 2](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab02) is due next Monday 2022-02-07 at 9 PM.
 You should already be able to complete all of the questions.
 3. Don't forget about responding to the Signal and the Noise poll on [Piazza](https://piazza.com/case/spring2022/pqhs432) and be sure you're caught up with the reading.
 Quiz 1 includes everything through Chapter 5.

+## One Last Thing

+Now that you have a Github account, you might want to use it.

+- [How to Use Git/GitHub with R](https://rfortherestofus.com/2021/02/how-to-use-git-github-with-r/) blog post from David Keyes.
+    - David recently (2022-01-13) tweeted about a new course: [Using Git and Github with R](https://twitter.com/dgkeyes/status/1481686458956075008) which looks like it could be very useful, too.
+- [Happy Git and GitHub for the useR](https://happygitwithr.com/) book from Jennifer Bryan.